So what is Servicing and Hypertuning?

 However, if you buy a new mount from DarkFrame Ltd and we perform the upgrades then we will honour and support that mount for 24 months to equal and beyond the manufacturers original RTB warranty.

-Please note: All DarkFrame Ltd warranties are non-transferable.
+Please note: All DarkFrame Ltd warranties are non-transferable unless agreed in writing.